 The house of Romanov was the imperial house of Russia from 1613 to 1917.
 They were the Tsar of Russia and later the Emperor of Russia when Russia became an empire in 1721.
 The last emperor of Russia was emperor Nicholas II.
 Communist revolutionaries executed Nicholas II, his wife, and their five children for crimes against the nation.
 The remains of the bodies were only founded in 1979 and 2007.

 8. Most Russian dishes are eaten hot due to the country's cold weather

 Russian cuisine is perhaps not internationally renowned compared to other European cuisines.
 But more and more people around the world are discovering it and appreciate its quality and taste.
 Most of the dishes served hot due to the climate of Russia.
 Borscht (beet soup), Solyanka (cabbage and vegetable soup), Pirozhki (puff pastries), Blinis (Russian pancake), and Shashlik (Russian Kebabs) are some dishes to try during a Russian stopover.

 9. Russians celebrate a holiday known as the Pancake week

 Maslenitsa/the Pancake week is a popular holiday in Russia.
 Russians celebrate Pancake week each year before springtime to say goodbye to the long Russian winter.
 During the festive week, people only consume eggs, milk, and other dairy products; the main ingredients for pancakes.
 Today many countries with significant Russian immigrants celebrate the Maslenitsa festival.

-Alcohol consumption in Russia is one of the highest in the world.
+Another interesting Russia fact is that alcohol consumption in the country is one of the highest in the world.
 According to a WHO report, the annual per capita consumption of alcohol in Russia was about 15.76 litres.
 Alcoholism is causing huge economic and social concerns in the country, and the government is continuously taking action to minimize alcohol consumption in the country.